 Mutation in a CFTR gene causes cystic fibrosis, a type of disorder associated with the respiratory system.

 The HBB gene is located on chromosome 11 at 11p15.4.
-It provides the information for making haemoglobin subunit beta protein.
-It is a component of the haemoglobin which transfers the oxygen molecule to different parts of the body.
+It provides the information for making hemoglobin subunit beta protein.
+It is a component of the hemoglobin that transfers the oxygen molecule to different parts of the body.

 The present gene is located on chromosome 19 at 19q13.32.
-Mutations in APOE are associated with many disorders like Alzheimer disease, age-related macular degeneration & hearing loss and dementia.
+Mutations in APOE are associated with many disorders like Alzheimer’s disease, age-related macular degeneration & hearing loss and dementia.

 Out of the 23,000 genes, only a few 100 genes are well studied.
 Even some genes’ inheritance patterns and their functions are still unknown to us.

 Undoubtedly, genes are very important to us.
 In fact, for the entire life on earth.
-The survival skills and evolutionary traits are transferred through the information tailored in genes.
+The survival skills and evolutionary traits are transferred through the information tailored by genes.

 By interacting with the environmental factors it causes mutations, although it might either helpful or harmful.

 Harmful alterations cause serious, sometimes inherited health problems.
-Thanks to gene therapy, now we have some success cases, we can replace the faulty gene with a healthy one.
+Thanks to gene therapy, now we have some successful cases, we can replace the faulty gene with a healthy one.

 Although, tampering with our DNA or gene can raise some serious issues for us.